 An ultrasound study demonstrates how the biomechanics of infant suck change after a gestalt intervention

-The study, "A brief gestalt intervention changes ultrasound measures of tongue movement during breastfeeding: case series", is located here, and investigates five mother-baby pairs.
-Please work through the online version, because that's where the supplemental videos are playable (- they're not available in the pdf version).
+The 2022 study, "A brief gestalt intervention changes ultrasound measures of tongue movement during breastfeeding: case series", is located here, and investigates five mother-baby pairs.
+You might like to look at the online version of this publication in BMC Pregnancy and Childbirth, because that's where the supplemental videos are playable (- they're not available in the pdf version).

 -